iamjustkoi/LeechToolkit/.github/ISSUE_TEMPLATE/bug-issue-report.md

 **To Reproduce**
 Steps to reproduce:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**Error Message**
+If applicable, feel free to add any error message that shows up here.

 **Screenshots/Visuals**
 If necessary/applicable, add some screenshots to help explain the issue.